 ProtoSounds comes with a RESET feature that allows the operator to remotely turn off the ProtoCoupler functions.
-This is especially useful when double or tripleheading ProtoSound equipped engines since every engine equipped with a ProtoCoupler will fire when prompted to by the operator.
+This is especially useful when double or triple-heading ProtoSound equipped engines since every engine equipped with a ProtoCoupler will fire when prompted to by the operator.
 By turning off the ProtoCoupler operation on certain engines, you can fire the couplers open on the other engines without uncoupling the engines from each other.
 To turn the ProtoCoupler function off, enter RESET and go to Feature 10.
-(See the section on Using RESET To Program ProtoSounds® on page 18.)
+(See the section on Using RESET To Program ProtoSoundsTM on page 15.)
 Once in Feature 10, press the transformer whistle button and wait for ProtoSound to sound a bell ding(s).
 Continue pressing the whistle button until ProtoSounds sounds two bell dings (signifying that the ProtoCoupler option has been turned off).
 Simply turn the transformer throttle off and then on again to lock in the new setting.

-PROGRAMMING FOR PFA OPERATION
+PROGRAMMING FOR SQUEAKING BRAKES AND FYS OPERATION

-ProtoSounds® is equipped with a RESET setting to turn off the Passenger Station Sound Proto-Effects (PFA) features.
+ProtoSoundsTM is equipped with a RESET setting to turn off the Squeaking Brakes and Passenger Station Proto-Effects (PFA) features.
 This is especially useful if you are double-heading engines that are both equipped with PFA.
 You may not want to stop at a yard and have both engines playing their PFA sound effects.
 To turn off PFA, enter RESET and go to Feature 28.
-(See the section on Using RESET To Program ProtoSounds® on page 18).
-Once in Feature 28, press the transformer whistle button and wait for features have been turned off).
+(See the section on Using RESET To Program ProtoSoundsTM on page 15).
+Once in Feature 28, press the transformer whistle button and wait for ProtoSounds to sound a bell ding(s).
+Continue pressing the whistle button on and off until ProtoSounds sounds two bell dings (signifying that the PFA features have been turned off).
 Simply turn the transformer throttle OFF and then ON again to lock in the new setting.
-To reset ProtoSounds® to its original factory setting of Squeaking Brakes and PFA on, repeat the above procedure but keep pressing the whistle button in Feature 28 until ProtoSounds® only dings once instead of twice.
+To reset ProtoSoundsTM to its original factory setting of Squeaking Brakes and PFA on, repeat the above procedure but keep pressing the whistle button in Feature 28 until ProtoSoundsTM only dings once instead of twice.